 The latest White House economic report mentions crypto over 200 times, but focuses on risks and challenges.
-Meanwhile, some continue to allege that the failures of Silicon Valley Bank and Signature Bank were caused by their embrace of “risky” crypto-focused businesses.
+Meanwhile, some continue to allege that the failures of Silicon Valley Bank (SVB) and Signature Bank were caused by their embrace of “risky” crypto-focused businesses.
 These rhetorical arguments miss the mark.
 The reality is that the problems at SVB are the same problems at banks across the U.S., and the cause comes from outside tech or crypto.
-And the reality is that if the US pushes crypto offshore rather than regulating it, we will wind up releasing fact sheets on bringing crypto back, just like we are doing with semiconductor chips.
+If the US pushes crypto offshore rather than regulating it, we will wind up releasing fact sheets on bringing crypto back, just like we are doing with semiconductor chips.

 The crux of the problem doesn’t sound like a problem at all: as its business grew, SVB put about $90 billion of its assets into government-backed securities.
 In general, this is about as safe an investment as one could make.
 Sure, those securities carried interest rates that were pinned to the floorboards thanks to a decade-plus of suppressed rates, but they were still a profitable and safe investment.
 And SVB wasn’t the only bank in that market of course.